KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 Where `DOMAIN` is the `DOMAIN` listed in the prerequisites.

->**Note**: If you create this Gateway resource as part of a kapp App or Package, you must include rebase rules so that the listeners can be updated freely.
-We do not want kapp-controller reconciling the Gateway resource and wiping away any changes that TAP has programmed into the listeners.
+> **Note** If you create this Gateway resource as part of a kapp App or Package, you must include
+> rebase rules so that the listeners can be updated freely.
+We do not want kapp-controller
+> reconciling the Gateway resource and wiping away any changes that Tanzu Application Platform has
+> programmed into the listeners.

-### Installing and Configuring TAP on the Workload Cluster
+### <a id="instll-cnfg-tap-clstr"></a> Install and configure Tanzu Application Platform on the workload cluster

-Still targeting the workload cluster, it is time to install TAP.
+Still targeting the workload cluster, it is time to install Tanzu Application Platform.

 First, we need to create an overlay for the `cnrs` package: